Jklein64/wiros_csi/README.md

-# ROS Wrapper for Nexmon-CSI
+_Part of the [WiROS](https://github.com/Jklein64/wiros) Wifi sensing toolbox_

+# wiros_csi

 This is a package for integrating the [nexmon-csi](https://github.com/seemoo-lab/nexmon_csi) platform for an [ASUS RT-AC86U AP](https://www.asus.com/us/networking-iot-servers/wifi-routers/asus-wifi-routers/rt-ac86u/) with ROS.
-It is currently tested on ROS kinetic, melodic, and noetic.
+It is currently tested on ROS noetic.

-< Go back to the [index page](https://github.com/ucsdwcsng/WiROS)

 ## Motivation